enough for a couple of salads (thanks to Wayne Heasman)

 - ½ purple onion, diced

-- 2 tsp of coriander seeds, heated slightly until fragrant in a cast iron frying pan (i.e browned lightly), no oil, just dry
+- 2 tsp of cumin seeds, heated slightly until fragrant in a cast iron frying pan (i.e browned lightly), no oil, just dry

 - 1 cup of fresh coriander leaves, chopped